jcampb28/jcampb28/README.md

 ## Hi there!

-I'm Jennifer, a junior software dev who has recently completed a JavaScript training bootcamp.
+I'm Jennifer.

-I'm currently working to update and "complete" the projects (are projects ever really complete? 🤔) I worked on during the bootcamp to give my portfolio a boost.
+I'm currently working to update and "complete" the projects I worked on during a recently completed software development bootcamp.